Data and analytics

 Double-check with Google Trends

-The volume figures in search tools aren’t exact, so focus on trends and relative popularity rather than the numbers.
+The volume figures in search tools are not exact, so focus on trends and relative popularity rather than the numbers.
 Use multiple tools if you’re going to make a big content decision like changing a title.

 Google Trends allows you to compare alternative keywords, and shows seasonal trends.